Updated: Jan 28

 “They say time heals all wounds,” she wrote one day, carefully tightening a rope around her neck.
 “For a while, I thought as much.
-But when he came by yesterday to return The Adventure of the Musgrave Ritual, I was undone.
+But when he came by yesterday to check out The Tell-Tale Heart, I was undone.
 Our conversation lasted maybe a minute.
 It was enough time to coax my heart with charming smiles and kind apologies.
 Sixty seconds and I was once again ensnared by delusions.
 How was I supposed to move forward after that?

 When he spoke to me, the words were at once healing and destroying.
 Like a placebo, he was full of proclamations but lacked the substance to deliver.
 Still…I just couldn’t resist him.
 One glance, one glimpse of feeling, and I gave up my soul and ran back— only to return to the painful realization that my joy was a delusion.
 It was built on a fantasy spun by depravity, desperation.
 It survived on the shallow hope that if I looked between his words, I could find a whisper of reciprocation.
 All the while, the pieces of my bandaged heart ripped at the seams and crashed on the floor.